Mastodon Mastodon Mastodon Mastodon

 print_secret()

-In this case, the secret variable is accessible to all functions in the code, making it potentially vulnerable.
+In this case, the secret variable is accessible to all functions in the module, which increases the risk of accidental disclosure.

-Now let’s compare it with an example using a local variable:
+Now compare it with an example using a local variable:

 def print_secret():